 4. DATA MIGRATION?
 RPA CAN BE THE TEMPO!

-As a manufacturing company grows and ascends in the global industry, it follows that data also needs to be shifted from older systems to newer ones, and policies updated constantly in accordance with these changes.
+As a manufacturing company grows globally, it follows that data also needs to be shifted from older systems to newer ones, and policies updated constantly in accordance with these changes.
 While this aspect may not seem a great hurdle, it can pose an obstacle to employee and organizational growth when the company begins to spread itself in different domains.
-As an employee invests excessive time and effort in data migration, the employee resource utilization may go down, resulting in long-term organizational constraints.
+As an employee invests excessive time and effort in data migration, the employee resource utilization may go down considerably.
 With RPA, things can take a turn for the better.
-Process bots can perform data migration quickly and efficiently, thus enabling employees to focus on their primary goals instead.
+Process bots can perform data migration efficiently, thus enabling employees to focus on their primary goals instead.

 5. IS SIMPLY CREATING A PRODUCT ENOUGH?

 Yay!
 The product has finally been created as per the requirements of the current market.
 But is that it?
-In order to ensure that the finished product reaches the market (and eventually lands in the buyer’s hands), transportation is an extremely crucial aspect of the manufacturing sector.
-In addition to ensuring quick and efficient transportation of the products manufactured, it is also important to track the delivery status of the product to ensure it reaches the destination without any hassles.
-And with the expansion of the manufacturing company, and subsequently an increase in the number of products being traded, it tends to become difficult to track the statuses of multiple products at once – leading to human errors.
+To ensure that the finished product reaches the market (and eventually lands in the buyer’s hands), transportation is a very important aspect of the manufacturing sector.
+Besides ensuring efficient transportation of the products manufactured, it is also important to track the delivery status of the product to ensure it reaches the destination.
+And with an increase in the number of products being traded, it tends to become difficult to track the statuses of multiple products at once – leading to human errors.
 RPA is here to make tracking a piece of cake!
-With RPA, a manufacturing company can now track multiple delivery statuses simultaneously.
+With RPA, a manufacturing company can now track multiple delivery statuses.